Particle Acceleration by Magnetic Reconnection: Analytical model for first order Fermi particle acceleration within magnetic reconnection sites

 which is a power-law spectrum much harder than the one obtained above by GL05, but confirms their prediction that a rather efficient first-order Fermi particle acceleration process can take place in magnetic reconnection sites.

 The considerations above also allow one to estimate the acceleration time-scale due to reconnection, which is a straightforward generalization of the result for shock acceleration as well.
-If the accelerated particles penetrate a distance $L_1$ into the inflow and $L_2$ into the outflow region, then one can show that the acceleration time scale is approximately given by \cite{drury12}

-where W is the volume of the reconnection region; $U_1$ and $A_1$ are the velocity and the cross-sectional area of the reconnection region for the inflow, respectively; and $U_2$ and $A_2$ are the same for the outflow.
+The simplest way to evaluate the acceleration time is by setting the energy of the accelerated particle $E$ equal to $e (V_{R}/c) B z$, where z is the distance travelled by the particle along the current sheet (normal to the magnetic field direction) while being accelerated by the effective electric field $(V_{R}/c) B$.
+The acceleration time is, therefore (e.g. \cite{speiser65, giannios10})

 This acceleration time scale is similar to that for shock acceleration, and the constraints on maximum energy due to the finite age and size of the reconnection region will thus be comparable to those in shock acceleration.

+A simple way to estimate the maximum energy that a particle can achieve is by realizing that it can no longer be confined within the reconnection region when its Larmor radius becomes larger than the thickness of the reconnection layer $l_{rec}$.
+This implies that: